MileHacker Logo

 The official currency of Turkey is the The Currency of turkey (TL or TRY).
 Exchange rates vary; verify current rates.
 ATMs are widely available and generally present favorable exchange rates.
 Banks and authorized exchange offices (Döviz Bürosu) also present currency exchange services.
 Avoid exchanging large amounts at airports, as rates there are often less favorable.

 Credit cards are widely accepted in hotels, larger restaurants, and shops.
 Visa and Mastercard are common.
 Amex is less widely accepted.
 Always inform your bank of your travel plans to avoid card issues.
 Carry some cash for smaller shops, street vendors, local eateries (esnaf lokantası), and for tipping.
-Small denominations are good for everyday transactions.
+Small denominations are good for daily transactions.

 Money-Saving Strategies